dustinpfister/blog_posts/_posts/lodash-chunk.md

 ## 1 - What to know before hand.

-This is a post on the \_.chunk method in lodash which is one of the many [lodash array methods](/2019/02/14/lodash_array/) that can be used with arrays rather than any collection or object in general.
-If you are new to javaScript and lodash this might not be a good starting point for you.
+This is a post on the \_.chunk method in lodash which is one of the many [lodash array methods](/2019/02/14/lodash_array/) that are intended to be used with arrays only rather than any collection or object in general.
+If you are new to javaScript and lodash this might not be a good starting point for you, as I assume that you have at least got you feet wet with javaScript before hand .

 ## 2 - The basic idea of \_.chunk